dmytronayda/forty-jekyll-theme/_posts/2020-04-10-launch-school-js-101.md

 ## What Have I Learned So Far?

 JS101 tries to teach you basics right from the start.
-After 80 hours working on the course, I am comfortable with JavaScript [JS] style guidelines, learned a lot about different between different data types and especially about JS Collections.
+After 80 hours working on the course, I am comfortable with JavaScript [JS] style guidelines, learned a lot about differences between data types and a lot of things about JS Collections.

 Of course, you can read about strings, arrays, and objects at [Mozilla Developer Network documentation](https://developer.mozilla.org/en-US/) website.
 But at Launch School you compare the differences between collections, learn what are the methods you "need" to know by heart, importance of function scope and much more.